 * Spain sells 3.2 billion euros of bonds

-* Waning of fears of contagion from Portugal helps demand
+* Waning contagion fears from Portugal helps demand

-* France sells almost 11 billion euros of bonds (Updates prices, adds new analyst comment)
+* France sells almost 11 billion euros of bonds (Updates with results of bond sales, analyst comments)

 By Emelia Sithole-Matarise

 LONDON, July 17 (Reuters) - Spanish bond yields dipped on Thursday after robust demand at a debt sale in Madrid as fears recede of contagion from the financial troubles faced by the founding family of Portugal's biggest listed bank.

 The euro zone bond market has stabilised this week with investors more optimistic that Lisbon-listed Banco Espirito Santo will be able to deal with any exposure to problems facing companies of its founding family.

 Spanish and Italian bonds have traded independently of junk-rated Portuguese and Greek debt, with market participants saying the concerns around BES pose no systemic risk for the euro zone.

 Against this favourable backdrop, Spain sold 3.2 billion euros of 2017, 2022 and 2032 bonds, beating the top of its 2-3 billion target range.
 The three-year bond was almost four times oversubscribed at a record low yield.